mlavergn/golib/README.md

 --
 Not quite bare bones Golang shared library code with calling semantics for other languages

-The goal of Golib is primarily to act as template code.
-There's no real functionality outside of being a howto.
+The goal of Golib is to act as template code.
+There's no real functionality outside of basic demos.

-A Makefile is provided to encapsulate the build process, it is entirely optional.
+A Makefile is provided to demonstrate the build targets, it is entirely optional.

 Dependencies
 --